Coherence of statistics

 Further information

-- the ONS release calendar
+- ONS release calendar

-- the UK research and statistics directory
+- UK research and statistics directory

-- the Welsh Government research and statistics directory
+- Welsh Government research and statistics directory

-- the Scottish Government research and statistics directory
+- Scottish Government research and statistics directory

-- the Department of Agriculture, Environment and Rural Affairs (NI)
+- Department of Agriculture, Environment and Rural Affairs (DAERA), Northern Ireland (NI) research and statistics directory

 - protected characteristics groups